 - Assignation, which occurs when someone makes an appointment with another person to engage in sex for hire.

-Miami law also prohibits sexual battery, which is defined as the oral, vaginal, or anal penetration by the sexual organ of another or by any object.
+Sexual Assault and Battery Law in Miami Sexual Assault Law in Miami can be defined according to Florida Statute Chapter 775.
+It is also referred to as Sexual Battery.
+Sexual battery (and consequently sexual assault) is defined as the oral, vaginal, or anal penetration by the sexual organ of another or by any object.
 The severity of a sexual battery charge depends on a number of factors, including the ages of the victim and the accused.
 For example, a defendant who is over the age of 18 years old and is accused of committing a sexual battery against a child under the age of 12 years old can be charged with a capital felony, which is punishable by life in prison, while defendants who are over 18 years old, but whose victim was over the age of 12 years old will be charged with a first degree felony.
 During sentencing, judges will also take the following factors into consideration:

 - Whether the victim was physically incapacitated